docker/docs/content/manuals/docker-hub/repos/manage/builds/link-source.md

 aliases:
 - /docker-hub/github/
 - /docker-hub/bitbucket/
+- /docker-hub/builds/link-source/
 ---

 > [!NOTE]
 >
-> Automated builds require a [Docker Pro, Team, or Business subscription](../../subscription/_index.md).
+> Automated builds require a Docker Pro, Team, or Business subscription.

 To automate building and testing of your images, you link to your hosted source code service to Docker Hub so that it can access your source code